cuda-hybrid/cuda-hybrid.github.io/_sources/tutorials/tutorial_parallel.rst.txt

     print(hm.run_parallel(["Rebelliousness"], [0.05], 10, insurgency_interact, [hm], 100)])

-The function :func:`run_parallel<cuda-hybrid.HybridModel.run_parallel>` will return an average values across all agents for all the focus nodes.
+The function :func:`run_parallel<cuda_hybrid.HybridModel.run_parallel>` will return an average values across all agents for all the focus nodes.
 The results of the above simulation is shown below:

 .. code-block:: console